-Dermo disease was below the long-term average for the ninth year of the past decade, although levels increased from the 22-year record low of the previous year.
-Compared to 2011, the 2012 mean infection prevalence (the percentage of oysters with the disease) increased from 38% to 59% and the mean infection intensity (the strength of the infection) rose from 1.2 to 2.0.
-Dermo disease continues to be widely distributed throughout Maryland tidal waters, and some oyster populations, especially on bars in the southern portion of the state, have elevated intensities that may be cause for concern in the future.
-Perkinsus marinus, the parasite which causes dermo disease, infected oysters on 93% of the standard disease monitoring sites.
-The highest dermo disease levels were found in the more saline waters of the Bay and tributaries from the Choptank River south.
+Oyster diseases remain at relatively low levels in general.
+Dermo disease was below the long-term average for the eleventh consecutive year, with levels similar to the previous year.
+However, dermo disease continues to be widely distributed throughout Maryland waters, and some oyster populations, especially on bars in the southern portion of the state, have elevated intensities that may be cause for concern in the future.
+Oysters at all but one of the standard disease monitoring sites were infected with Perkinsus marinus, the parasite which causes dermo disease.
+The highest dermo disease levels were found in the more saline waters of the Bay and tributaries from the Little Choptank River south.

-MSX disease, caused by the parasite Haplosporidium nelsoni, was at its lowest level since 1990, when the 43 Disease Monitoring bars were established.
-The parasite was detected at a very low prevalence at only two (5%) of the monitoring sites, continuing the trend of extremely low MSX disease levels that began in 2010, when salinities were unfavorable to the parasite.
+MSX disease, caused by the parasite Haplosporidium nelsoni, increased slightly from the record-low levels of 2011 and 2012, but still remains well below the long-term average.
+The parasite was detected at low prevalences at only four of the monitoring sites - three in Tangier Sound and one at the mouth of the Potomac River.
+This continues a trend of extremely low MSX disease levels that began in 2011, when lower salinities were unfavorable to the parasite.

-As a consequence of the low disease pressure, oyster observed mortality, the percentage of oysters found dead in a sample, was the lowest since 1985, before diseases put a stranglehold on the population.
-For oysters on the 43 disease monitoring bars, the mean observed mortality was 7%, the second consecutive year of survivorship below 10%.
-This is a remarkable turnaround from 2002 when record high disease levels devastated the Maryland population, leaving 58% of the oysters dead.
+As a consequence of low disease pressure, oyster survivorship, the percentage of live oysters in a sample, was the highest since 1985, prior to the period of high disease levels.
+For the 43 disease monitoring bar subset of the 2013 Fall Survey, the survival rate was 92%, the third consecutive year of survivorship above 90%.
+This is a remarkable turnaround from 2002 when record high disease levels devastated the Maryland population, leaving only 42% alive.
+As a result, the 2013 Oyster Biomass Index, a measure of oyster abundance and weight, increased for the third consecutive year and is at its highest point in 21 years.